Improving Robustness with Adaptive Weight Decay: Related Work on Adaptive Weight Decay

 The concept of Adaptive Weight Decay was first introduced by \citep{nakamura2019adaptive}.
 Similar to our method, their method (AdaDecay) changes the weight decay's hyper-parameter at every iteration.
 Unlike our method, in one iteration, AdaDecay imposes a different penalty to each individual parameter, while our method penalizes all parameters with the same magnitude.
-More specifically, the updates from weight decay in our method is $-\lambda_{t} w$, where $\lambda_{t}$ varies at every iteration.
-However, the updates in AdaDecay for parameter $w_i$ is $ -\lambda \theta_{t, i} w_i$, where $\lambda$ is constant at every iteration, instead, $0 \leq \theta_{t, i} \leq 2$ can vary for different parameters $i$ and for different iterations $t$.
-In other words, AdaDecay introduces $\theta_{t, i}$ for every single parameter of the network to represent how strongly each parameter should be penalized in the weight decay.
-For instance, if $\theta_{t,i}=1$, then AdaDecay has the same effect as non-adaptive weight decay.
-For parameters in layer $L$, $\mathbb{E}_{w_i \in L} \theta_{t,i} = 1$, due to the fact that AdaDecay computes $\theta_{t,i}$ based on layerwise-normalized gradients.
-More percisely:
+For instance, let us consider the weight decay updates from eq~\ref{eq:gd_update} for both methods.
+For parameters $w$ at iteration $t$, the weight decay updates in AWD is $-\lambda_{t} w$, where $\lambda_{t}$ varies at every iteration.
+However, the AdaDecay updates $w_i$ is $ -\lambda \theta_{t, i} w_i$, where $\lambda$ is constant at every iteration, instead, $0 \leq \theta_{t, i} \leq 2$ can vary for different parameters $i$ and for different iterations $t$.
+In other words, AdaDecay introduces $\theta_{t, i}$ for every single parameter of the network at every step to represent how strongly each parameter should be penalized.
+For instance, if $ \forall{t,i}: \theta_{t,i}=1$, then AdaDecay has the same effect as traditional non-adaptive weight decay method.